Saturday, May 13 – Humboldt Bay 200K

 For 2023 Humboldt Randonneurs will offer two new routes: Brookings 400 and Port Orford 600; both stat and finish in Eureka, Ca and are essentially out-and-back routes heading north along the coast at Trinidad, past the Humboldt Lagoons, passing through Prairie Creek Redwoods SP, across the Klamath River, through Del Norte Coast and Jediah Smith Redwoods SPs, and continuing up the coast into Oregon; the 400K turns around just past Brookings and will have the convenience of sharing the bag drops with the 600K route, which will continue up the Oregon coast and climb the old highway up to Carpenterville for spectacular ocean views before descending down to the Rouge River and returning to US-1 at Ophir, turning around at Prot Orford and returning to Gold Beach, Brookings, Crescent City and on back to Eureka!

 To finish the Humboldt Randonneurs 2023 brevet season, we will host the EP1K Coastal, Eugene to Petaluma 1000K.
 This route is a point-to-point 1000K.
-Registration and details to come Feb 2023.
+Registration is open on the Registration page; click on the EP1K Coastal link above for ride info page.